hakue1990/blog.szulinek.pl/content/posts/nginx.en.md

 [sudo] nginx
 ```

-While your nginx instance is running, you can manage it by sending signals:
+Once your nginx server is running, you can manage it by sending signals:

 ```
 [sudo] nginx -s signal